AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-and-related-assets.md

    >
    >For you to be able to upload XDPs (as part of the cmp file or otherwise), you need to be a part of forms-power-users group.
 For access rights, contact the administrator.
 -->

 ## Export a workflow application {#export-a-workflow-application}

 You can use AEM package manger to export workflow applications.
 The procedure is as listed below:

 1. Open AEM Forms package manager.
-URL of package manager is https://&lt;server&gt;:&lt;port&gt;/crx/packmgr.
 1. Click **[!UICONTROL Create Package]**.
 The **[!UICONTROL New Package]** dialog box appears.
 1. Specify name, version, and group for the package.
 Click **[!UICONTROL OK]**.
 1. Click **[!UICONTROL Edit]** and open the **[!UICONTROL Filters]** tab.
 Click **[!UICONTROL Add Filter]**.
 Specify the path of the workflow application.
 For example, /etc/fd/dashboard/startpoints/homemortgage.
 Click **[!UICONTROL Add rule]**.